 5. Take a deep breathe and have fun.

 I mean, you’ve just given yourself a legitimate reason to shop!
 But really, this is not something you have to accomplish in a day, week, or even a year.
 Don’t pressure yourself, and swap things out at your own happy pace.
 If you’re not comfortable wasting product, you do you…finish it up, then switch to the new clean option.
 Also know that clean products don’t have to equal expensive products.
 So if you’re swapping out as you finish items, you don’t have to spend more than you normally would on your product replacements.
 You can, but you don’t have to!
 There are many clean brands that have kept their price points very reasonable.

 I have a list of my favorite places to shop clean beauty right here (along with a few faves from each), but here’s a quick list of sites to check:

 Credo | make sure to visit their Dirty List, great resource!

 Safe & Chic

 (note that both Target and Sephora have items that fit their own respective green/clean guidelines and are also great places to shop, but the folks above will be easy shopping in the beginning until you’re ready to do some label digging)

-I’m building out my list of favorite products…these are products I’m currently using and highly recommend, a great place to get you started!
+I’m keep an updated list of favorite products…these are products I’m currently using and highly recommend, a great place to get you started!